August 25, 2021 | 6 min read

-Keyboard accessibility is an important part of an accessible virtual event.
+Keyboard accessibility is an essential part of an accessible virtual event.
 Therefore, the organizers should ensure all virtual event accessibility and functions are accessible by keyboard only.

-Many people find flashing or flickering content annoying and distracting but for some people flashing lights or content can even cause a sudden physical or mental disorder.
-According to Trace Research & Development Center, one in four thousand people are diagnosed with Photo Sensitive Epilepsy (PSE).
+Many people find flashing or flickering content annoying and distracting, but for some people flashing lights or content can even cause a sudden physical or mental disorder.
+Trace Research & Development Center states that one in four thousand people are diagnosed with Photo Sensitive Epilepsy (PSE).

 Suggestions if flashing content is unavoidable:

-Readability is one of the factors affecting a lecture or presentation accessibility.
+Readability is one of the factors affecting lecture or presentation accessibility.
 Readability affects how easy it is for attendees to follow and understand the presentation.
-Readability is important for all attendees but for people with hearing difficulties, being able to read and understand the text could be critical for following the presentation.
+Readability is important for all attendees, but for people with hearing difficulties, reading and understanding the text could be critical for tracking the presentation.

-Use a simple, readable font with consistent thickness.
-In general, "sans serif" fonts are easier to read and therefore more accessible than "serif" fonts.
-Fonts considered "accessible" include: Arial, Verdana, Calibri.
-The World Wide Web Consortium recommends large, easy-to-read fonts
+Use simple, readable fonts with consistent thickness.
+Generally, "sans-serif" fonts are easier to read and more accessible than "serif" fonts.
+Fonts considered "accessible" include: Verdana, Arial, and Calibri.
+The World Wide Web Consortium recommends large, easy-to-read fonts.

 Choose a text color that has high contrast with the background.

 For example, use dark text with a light background, or vice versa.